TechneWare/SmarterMail.Cli/README.md

 As you can see, this allows the trigger value to scale up with CIDR size.
 This is why a Virus Total API key is recommended, as not having that falls back to only using /24 or /16 CIDR ranges.

 So, the goal is to identify subnets that are not trusted while not penalizing subnets with only a few bad actors in them and blocking traffic as minimally and optimally as possible.
-At the same time, automate this as much as possible to get consistent documentation and reduce the amount of manual interaction with the server to maintain the blocklist.
-Plus, it might be nice to rebuild the blocklist or use the captured data in other systems/firewalls, etc.
+At the same time, automate this as much as possible to get consistent documentation and reduce the amount of manual interaction with the server to maintain the block-list.
+Plus, it might be nice to rebuild the block-list or use the captured data in other systems/firewalls, etc.

 ## The SmarterMail.CLI Utility
-The SmarterMail.CLI utility automates actions against a SmarterMail server's API and manages the server's blocklist.
+The SmarterMail.CLI utility automates actions against a SmarterMail server's API and manages the server's block-list.

 Writing an API wrapper and creating a hard-coded process to manage this list would be possible, but I used the command pattern instead.
 Exploring the API by hand was becoming tedious, and I had to maintain access/refresh tokens, so it just made sense to make something that could manage tokens for me while I was free to explore the API.